 He asks if he can buy your umbrella.

 Without a moment’s hesitation, you say ‘Yes, you can have it for $30’ and he happily agrees.

 You have just sold something you don’t own and there is a chance Krystal (the original owner) is going to get upset.

-You run through the rain to the shops, head to the nearest umbrella shop (is there such a thing?) and you notice they are selling an identical umbrella to the one Krystal lent you.
+You run through the rain to the nearest umbrella shop (is there such a thing?).
+You notice they are selling an identical umbrella to the one Krystal lent you.
 Even better news, it’s only $20.